ajmotylinski/Data_Viz_Final_Project/README.md

 ![SMOTEEN Confusion Matrix.png](https://github.com/ajmotylinski/Data_Viz_Final_Project/blob/main/Resources/Screenshots/smoteen-CF.png)

-### SMOTE Classification Report adn Confusion Matrix
+### SMOTE Classification Report and Confusion Matrix
 Using SMOTE to balance our data, we found prediction to be 89% with a recall of 90%.
-The prediction for the 50K-70K category had the worst at 50% accruacty and 33% sensitivity.
+The prediction for the 50K-70K category had the worst at 50% accuracy and 33% sensitivity.

 ![SMOTE.png](https://github.com/ajmotylinski/Data_Viz_Final_Project/blob/main/Resources/Screenshots/SMOTE.png)

-The confusion matrix shows that SMOTE proved a worse at predictions becaseu there were more mis classifcations.
-This can be seen with the actual condiction of 20-50K.
+The confusion matrix shows that SMOTE proved a worse at predictions because there were more mis classifications.
+This can be seen with the actual condition of 20-50K.

 ![smote-CF.png](https://github.com/ajmotylinski/Data_Viz_Final_Project/blob/main/Resources/Screenshots/smote-CF.png)